Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Rabbit and poultry may be raw packed – cut up, pack in jars, and cover with water

-- Wipe rims with clean cloth, place canning lids on jars and tighten screw bands by hand
+- Wipe rims with a clean cloth, place canning lids on jars and tighten screw bands by hand

-- Place jars in pressure canner
+- Place jars in the pressure canner

 - Add required amount of water to canner (check instructions for your canner)

 - Helpful Hint!
-Add a splash of vinegar to water in canner to prevent mineral buildup if you have hard water.
+Add a splash of vinegar to water in the canner to prevent mineral buildup if you have hard water.